lashewi/gatsby-starter-lumen/content/posts/2022-03-23-storing-currency-values-and-float-precision.md

    Float uses 24-bit for its "mantissa", which holds all the significant digits.
 This means it has about seven digits of precision (as 2^(24) is about 16 million), and Double uses 53-bit for its "mantissa", so it can hold about 16 digits accurately.

-So let's sum it up.
-In short, the result of a floating-point calculation must often be rounded to fit back into its finite representation.
-This rounding error is the characteristic feature of floating-point computation.
-Suppose you are looking to do a certain level of complex multiplication.
-This will affect your calculation flow and final values unless taken care of (it's not only in multiplication, other arithmetic operations will have the same effect, but on a lesser scale for obvious reasons).
+To summarise, the result of a floating-point calculation is frequently rounded in order to fit back into its finite representation.
+This rounding error is a defining characteristic of floating-point computation.
+Assume you want to perform a certain level of complex multiplication,  This will have an impact on your calculation flow and final values if not addressed (this is not limited to multiplication; other arithmetic operations will have the same effect, although on a smaller scale for obvious reasons).

 ## Decimal / Numeric

-   This is one of the better ways or solves a general need of saving currency values without any loss.
-   It's pretty straightforward.
-   decimal(15,2)
-   15 is the precision (total length of value including decimal places), and 2 is the number of digits after the decimal point; of course, you can define length and precision to fit your requirements.
-Suppose your application needs to handle money values up to a trillion.
-In that case, this should work: 13,2 and If you need to comply with GAAP (Generally Accepted Accounting Principles), then use 4 for precision like 13,4.
+This is one of the better ways to save currency values without incurring any losses.
+It's not difficult to understand.
+Decimal(15,2) 15 is the precision (total length of value including decimal places), and 2 is the number of digits after the decimal point; of course, length and precision can be defined to meet your needs.
+Assume your application must handle money values up to a trillion dollars.
+In that case, the following should work: 13,2 and If you must adhere to GAAP (Generally Accepted Accounting Principles), use 4 for precision, such as 13,4.

 ## BigInt / Integer

-   Here is another approach, storing as an integer.
-The only takeaway is you have to do a calculation.
+Another method is to store it as an integer.
+The only takeaway is that you must perform a calculation.
 Why?
-Because there are no decimal places, you will have to store the values by multiplying with 100 or 1000, depending on the precision you are aiming for.
-The signed range of integer (INT) is from -2147483648 to 2147483647, and the unsigned range is from 0 to 4294967295.
-You can specify signed or unsigned int in the column definition.
-While for Bigint, the signed range is -9223372036854775808 to 9223372036854775807, and the unsigned range takes a positive value.
-The range of unsigned is 0 to 18446744073709551615.
-You can find more details on MySQL Documentation.
-This will be sufficient for general level business applications to store currency values but take away is imposing an extra burden on handling fractional values.
-Not recommended, but it depends on your requirements and feasibly, which applies to every solution I have listed here.
+Because there are no decimal places, you must store the values by multiplying by 100 or 1000, depending on the level of precision desired.
+Integer (INT) has a signed range of -2147483648 to 2147483647 and an unsigned range of 0 to 4294967295.
+In the column definition, you can specify whether the int is signed or unsigned.
+The signed range for Bigint is -9223372036854775808 to 9223372036854775807, and the unsigned range is positive.
+Unsigned has a value range of 0 to 18446744073709551615.
+More information is available in the MySQL Documentation.
+This is sufficient for general-purpose business applications to store currency values, but it imposes an additional burden when dealing with fractional values.
+Not recommended, but it depends on your needs and feasibility, which applies to all of the solutions I've listed here.

 ## VARCHAR

-   I'm just going to throw this out to the list just for the sake of it, You can use VARCHAR to store exact representations, but one significant takeaway apart from the obvious is it takes more bytes to store a number a string.
-And any arithmetic you do on the value will convert it to a number anyway.
+I'm just going to add this to the list for the sake of completeness: You can use VARCHAR to store exact representations, but one important takeaway aside from the obvious is that it takes more bytes to store a number as a string.
+And any arithmetic on the value will always convert it to a number.

-   Alright, we discussed the float precision issue.
-We discussed the currency data types.
-The objective is done.
-Have a great day all.
+Okay, we talked about the float precision issue.
+We talked about the various currency data types.
+The goal has been met.
+Everyone have a wonderful day.

 ### References